 Awards & Recognition

-SAWS has been recognized as a leading wilderness stewardship organization by our partners and peers.
+SAWS is recognized as a leading wilderness stewardship organization by our partners and peers.
 We are so proud to have earned their trust.
-Each of these awards is a reflection the resilience, passion and professionalism of our team, as well as the importance of our many supporters and partners over the past 10 years.
+Each of these awards is a reflection of the resilience, passion and professionalism of our team, as well as the importance of our many supporters and partners over the years.